 The scheduling functionality is my best friend on WordPress!
-I schedule most posts in advance, sometime days ahead, sometime only a few hours ahead.
+I schedule most posts in advance, sometimes days ahead, sometimes only a few hours ahead.
 This is a game changer when you work full-time, so you know that your content is going up even if you are stuck in a meeting.
 All you then have to worry about is to Instagram, Tweet, Pin, and share your content on social media which will take you about 10 minutes.

 Get a mentor

 Last but not least!
 Get a blog mentor!
 Someone who has been there and done it!
 I find it very helpful through a dry spell to chat to someone who knows how it feels.
 It’s also the best way to improve your blogger skills, for instance, I had never heard of Domain Authority until Alex Better Together took the time to explain it to me!

-Here you go guys, here are my few tips to help you juggle work and well… (more fun) work!
+Here you go guys, my few tips to help you juggle work and well… (more fun) work!